1. What is the Holistic Occupational Therapy Community?

 3. How can I begin integrating complementary and integrative health into my practice?

-Read “How to Become a Holistic OT: If You’re Interested in CAM Approaches, Where is the Best Place to Start?” by Emmy Vadnais, OTR/L and Mandy Lubas, OTR/L, RYT in ADVANCE Magazine for OT Practitioners.
+Read “How to Become a Holistic OT: If You’re Interested in CAM Approaches, Where is the Best Place to Start?” by Emmy Vadnais, OTR/L and Mandy Lubas, OTR/L, RYT in ADVANCE Magazine for OT Practitioners, and consider taking continuing education in these areas.

 4. Where can I receive education in complementary and integrative health?